MVP

 What is MVP (Minimum Viable Product)?

-You have probably encountered the term: MVP (Minimum Viable Product), but what is it?
-MVP is a minimum viable product, meaning a basic version of a product that contains only the essential features needed to be launched on the market and tested by real users.
+You have probably come across the term: MVP (Minimum Viable Product), but what is it?
+MVP is a minimum viable product, which is the basic version of a product that contains only the essential features needed to be launched on the market and tested by real users.

 When is MVP important or appropriate?

-✅ Faster market launch – without unnecessary waiting for the "perfect product"
+✅ Faster time to market – without unnecessary waiting for the "perfect product"

 ✅ Reduces the risk of failure – you verify if the product is truly needed